kevinsogo/compgen/docs_src/preparation.md

 ```bash
 {{{addition/testscript}}}
 ```

+The first arguments will be taken from `generators` in `details.json`.

 This is similar to Polygon's system, though more limited since you have to use `$`, etc. This is a bit limited in expessive power for now, but we'd like to change that soon.